 Uncertainty in the Product Backlog is a big risk for the schedule of a Scrum project.
-How clever your estimations might be, you have to consider them using the notion of “cone of uncertainty”.
+How clever your estimations might be, Agile has to consider them using the notion of “cone of uncertainty”.

 With Agile, the estimation error normally goes down iteration after iteration (again, if the project is well managed) as the Scrum team delivers an increment of business value at the end of each sprint.